Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/prime_number_sandbox/prime_rays.md

     factor_table['Number'] = range(1, upper_bound + 1)
 ```

-Next, we want to add one column to our dataframe for each prime that there is within our range of integers.
+Next, we want to add a column for *each prime* that exists within our range of integers.
 Along with that, we initialize all columns to an unobtrusive placeholder character, like a hyphen.

 ```python
     prime_factors = primes.upto(upper_bound)